CSA Medical

 Calibra Medical, Inc. develops medical devices and technologies in the diabetes sector.
 It offers insulin delivery devices.
 The company was formerly known as Seattle Medical Technologies, Inc. Calibra Medical, Inc. was founded in 2004 and is based in Redwood City, California.

-Athenix is a prominent player in the field of agricultural and industrial biotechnology, specializing in the development of products, technologies, and processes tailored for agricultural and chemical applications.
-The company is dedicated to discovering new genes and transforming them into practical solutions that address specific customer requirements.
-Athenix focuses on creating plants, microbes, enzymes, and processes aimed at enhancing insect and nematode resistance, as well as herbicide tolerance.
-Additionally, its research extends to the identification of genes and proteins utilized in the chemical and animal feed industries, reinforcing its commitment to innovation in biotechnology.
+Athenix is a prominent company in the field of agricultural and industrial biotechnology, specializing in the development of innovative products, technologies, and processes for agricultural and chemical applications.
+The company has established a robust infrastructure dedicated to the discovery of new genes, which are then developed into practical solutions that address the needs of its customers.
+Athenix focuses on creating plants, microbes, and enzymes that provide resistance to insects and nematodes, as well as herbicide tolerance.
+Additionally, the company is involved in the discovery of genes and proteins that are applicable in the chemical and animal feed industries.

 siXis is a semiconductor company that provides silicon circuit board technology.